 Call States to duly ensure the right to life and related rights of persons with disabilities on equal basis with others, in particular by ensuring a non-discrimination framework consistent with the current international human rights definition of discrimination on the basis on the basis of disability that include the duty to ensure the provision of reasonable accommodation and considers its denial a form of disability based discrimination.

-Call on States to ensure that policies to address situations of risk and humanitarian emergency are inclusive of and accessible to persons with disabilities, during all the phases of the emergency, in particular emergency and evacuation plans to protect the right of persons with disabilities.
+Call on States to ensure that policies to address situations of risk and humanitarian emergency are inclusive of and accessible to persons with disabilities, during all the phases of the emergency, in particular emergency and evacuation plans to protect the rights of persons with disabilities.

 Urge States to take proactive measures to prevent evitable losses of life of persons with disabilities, including by ensuring access to adequate and timely health care services for persons with disabilities in order to prevent aggravation of health conditions and the risk of premature deaths of persons with disabilities.
 Call States to adopt measures to prevent violence against persons with disabilities, as well as to provide remedies, reparations and psychological assistance to victims of violence.
 In particular, to monitor and properly address and investigate cases of deadly violence, abuse and neglect in and related to institutional settings